Brikesh04/Brikesh04/README.md

 ## 👨‍💻 About Me

-- 🎓 Studying at the University of Passau, Germany
 - 🇮🇳 Originally from India, currently living in Germany
-- 🏏 Active cricket player competing in Germany
-- 🚀 Founder of TuS Cricket Pfarrkirchen
 - 📱 Building mobile apps using React Native & Expo
 - 🌐 Developing modern web applications
 - 🤖 Passionate about AI, automation, and software engineering
 - 📈 Always learning new technologies and improving my skills

----

-## 🏏 Cricket Journey

-Cricket has been a major part of my life both in India and Germany.

-### Highlights

-- Founder of **TuS Cricket Pfarrkirchen**
-- Active player in German cricket competitions
-- Contributing to the growth of cricket in Bavaria
-- Organizing cricket events and community activities
-- Promoting cricket among students and local communities

 ---